TMahls/ProjectEuler/README.md

 The '-v' flag will compare your answer to the decoded answer key.

-'/.runAllProblems.sh' generally is for testing to see if library changes broke any previous problems.
+'/.runAllProblems.sh' generally is for testing to see if library changes broke any previous solutions.
 Will run any problem that exists (assuming the xxxx.cpp naming scheme) with the '-n' flag for speed.

 'answerData.txt' - No spoilers!
 This text file has all the answers, but it's been mildly obfuscated to prevent peeking.